laravel/docs/controllers.md

 #### Controllers & Namespaces

 It is very important to note that we did not need to specify the full controller namespace, only the portion of the class name that comes after the `App\Http\Controllers` namespace "root".
-Because of the call to the `loadRoutesFrom` helper in your `App\Providers\RouteServiceProvider` class, this "root" namespace will automatically be prepended to all controller routes you register.
+By default, the `RouteServiceProvider` will load the `routes.php` file within a route group containing the root controller namespace.

 If you choose to nest or organize your controllers using PHP namespaces deeper into the `App\Http\Controllers` directory, simply use the specify the class name relative to the `App\Http\Controllers` root namespace.
 So, if your full controller class is `App\Http\Controllers\Photos\AdminController`, you would register a route like so:

 	Route::get('foo', 'Photos\AdminController@method');

-> **Note:** Since we're using [Composer](http://getcomposer.org) to auto-load our PHP classes, controllers may live anywhere on the file system, as long as composer knows how to load them.
-The controller directory does not enforce any folder structure for your application.
-Routing to controllers is entirely de-coupled from the file system.

 #### Naming Controller Routes